BD+: Capabilities

 If a playback device manufacturer finds that its devices have been hacked, it can potentially release BD+-code that detects and circumvents the vulnerability.
 These programs can then be included in all new disc releases.

 The specifications of the BD+ virtual machine are only officially available to licensed device manufacturers.
 A list of licensed adopters is available from the BD+ website.
 Both SlySoft (now RedFox) and members of the Doom9 forum have reverse engineered the virtual machine specification, however.

-According to the reverse-engineered specification, the virtual machine consists of a 32-bit big endian DLX like processor with 4MB of RAM.
+According to the reverse-engineered specification, the virtual machine consists of a 32-bit big endian DLX-like processor with 4MB of RAM.
 It has 32 32-bit registers available for use.
 A TRAP instruction is used to allow the virtual machine host to perform more complex actions as system calls.

 To prevent simple, static disassembly of the BD+ code, an instruction filter is available that can perform an XOR operation on an opcode before executing it.
 By varying the instruction filter at runtime, the compiler can force an adversary to trace through the code at runtime before they can fully disassemble it.

 Virtual machine

 This program which can be found inside the BDSVM directory of a BD+ protected disc is called content code.
-The content code is executed on a virtual big endian DLX-like processor interfacing 4MB of memory.
+The content code is executed on a virtual big endian DLX-like processor interfacing 4 MB of memory.
 The processor supports 59 different instructions and a register set consisting of 32 general purpose registers and three special purpose registers for the instruction filter, the clock cycle counter and the program counter.
 The BD+ Virtual Machine applies memory protection by masking memory access addresses to prevent them from falling outside of the designated memory areas.
 The execution of content code starts at address 0x1000 relative to the beginning of the payload of the first block of the file 00001.svm (located inside the BDSVM directory).